cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

     :language: tcl

-The main difference between this modulefile, depending on both compiler and optionally MPI, and the openmpi modilefile above, is that in addition to detecting which compiler is loaded, we call ``GetLoadedMPI`` to determine the MPI library which was loaded, and use both of them in constructing the prefix to the installed foo.
+The main difference between this modulefile, depending on both compiler and optionally MPI, and the openmpi modulefile above, is that in addition to detecting which compiler is loaded, we call ``GetLoadedMPI`` to determine the MPI library which was loaded, and use both of them in constructing the prefix to the installed foo.